2018 Pakistani general election: Domestic

 As the results began to pour in, many of the main opposition parties declared that the elections were not 'free and fair'.

 The Election Commission of Pakistan denied the allegations but announced that it would be willing to investigate if proof was provided.

 PTI chairman Imran Khan also addressed the allegations in his first national address and said that he would be willing to look into any allegations of rigging.
-He also added that he thought that the elections were the "cleanest in Pakistan's history."
+He also added that he thought that the elections were the "cleanest in Pakistan's history".

-Celebrations across Pakistan also erupted as early results indicated a win for Tehreek-e-Insaf.
+Celebrations across Pakistan also erupted as early results indicated a win for the PTI.
 Khan's fellow cricketers and celebrities took to Twitter in celebration of his assumed victory even before election results were finalized or a government formed.

 Economic

 The Pakistan Stock Exchange (PSX) reacted positively and opened 2% higher as the prospect of a hung government dissipated.
 The KSE index closed 749 points higher on Thursday.
 On 3 July 2018, the benchmark KSE-100 index gained 314 points to reach 43,100 points.
 It closed up 770 points at 43,556 points.
 The US dollar shed Rs5.36 against the rupee in the inter-bank market for the first time in four years, falling to Rs122.5.
-The positive economic indicators are considered to be largely driven by what investors consider the return of political stability following the 25 July polls.
+The positive economic indicators are considered to be largely driven by what investors consider the return of political stability following the polls.